 Réclamer votre indemnisation

-Primera Air, a Danish scheduled air carrier ceased its operations on October 2nd, 2018.
+Primera Air, a Danish air carrier, ceased its operations on 2 October 2018.

-Weclaim has put together a comprehensive set of legal information for Primera passengers affected by the collapse of Primera Air
+Weclaim has compiled a comprehensive legal bulletin for Primera passengers affected by the collapse of Primera Air

 Passengers who have travelled will need to make their own arrangements to return home.
 They should contact their travel insurer or travel agent for assistance.

 Due to the suspension of Primera Air services, many airlines are offering repatriation rescue fares.
-We have put together a comprehensive set of information regarding repatriation options available to passengers.
-Check details about repatriation rescue fares and routes available here: https://bit.ly/2yavaf7
+We have compiled a comprehensive bulletin regarding repatriation options available to passengers.
+Check details about repatriation rescue fares and routes available here.